-4.04700 Sale of drugs dispensed by prescription, prescription glasses, contact lenses, contact lenses samples and sales or use of certain controlled substances or dangerous drugs and Medicaid Services the treatment of natural persons; prescription eyeglasses and contact lenses; prescription contact lens samples; drugs dispensable by prescription for the treatment of natural persons without charge to physicians, hospitals, etc. by pharmaceutical manufacturers or distributors; drugs and durable medical equipment dispensed or distributed without charge solely for the purposes of a clinical trial approved by the FDA or an institutional review board.
-Note: This exemption does not include over-the-counter drugs, drugs sold for animal use, or non-prescription eyeglasses.
+4.04700 Sale of drugs dispensed by prescription, prescription glasses, contact lenses, contact and Medicaid Services the treatment of natural persons; prescription eyeglasses and contact lenses; prescription contact lens samples; drugs dispensable by prescription for the treatment of natural persons without charge to physicians, hospitals, etc. by pharmaceutical manufacturers or distributors; drugs and durable medical equipment dispensed or distributed without charge solely for the purposes of a clinical trial approved by the FDA or an institutional review board.
+Note: This exemption does not include over-the-counter drugs, drugs sold for animal use, or nonprescription eyeglasses.